playframework/playframework/documentation/manual/detailedTopics/configuration/ws/Protocols.md

 ## Disabled Protocols

-WS recognizes “SSLv3”, “SSLv2” and “SSLv2Hello” as weak protocols with a number of [security issues](https://www.schneier.com/paper-ssl.pdf), and will filter them out of the enabledProtocols list.
+WS recognizes “SSLv3”, “SSLv2” and “SSLv2Hello” as weak protocols with a number of [security issues](https://www.schneier.com/paper-ssl.pdf), and will throw an exception if they are in the enabledProtocols list.
 Virtually all servers support `TLSv1`, so there is no advantage in using these older protocols.

-If you specifically want this behavior, set the loose flag to disable the filter:
+If you specifically want a weak protocol, set the loose flag to disable the check:

 ```
 ws.ssl.loose.allowWeakProtocols=true